xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 > &ensp;&ensp;&ensp;&ensp;1.
 This interface relies on Firmware 1.2.0 or above
 >
 > :param times: Number of playbacks,
 > &ensp;&ensp;&ensp;&ensp;1.
-Only valid when the current position of the arm is the end position of the track, otherwise it will only be played once.
+Only valid when the current position of the arm is the end position of the trajectory, otherwise it will only be played once.
 > :param filename: The name of the trajectory to play back
 > &ensp;&ensp;&ensp;&ensp;1.
 If filename is None, you need to manually call the `load_trajectory` to load the trajectory.
 > :param wait: whether to wait for the arm to complete, default is False